 While Aquamarine is usually an easy gemstone to spot, it is important to be on the lookout for imitations.

 It can be easy to be fooled by imitation Aquamarine.
-Glass can easily be colored to possess that same desirable blue hue.
+Glass can easily be colored to possess that desirable blue hue.

-There are several ways to determine whether an Aquamarine is real or just colored glass.
+There are several ways to determine whether an Aquamarine is a real or just colored glass.
 The first thing to do is take a good hard look at your stone.

 The second step is to see if you can find any bubbles in your stone.
 If you see small air bubbles under the surface, it is colored glass.
 You will never find air bubbles in an Aquamarine.

 The next thing to do is gauge the temperature of the stone.
-Place it on your forehead and check to see if the stone is room temperature or cold to the touch.
+Place it on your forehead and check to see if the stone is at room temperature or cold to the touch.

 If the stone does not feel cold, it is not Aquamarine.
 Aquamarine will always feel colder than room temperature.